JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Recombination-based Methods

-Gateway cloning is a recombinant DNA cloning technique that utilizes recombination sites and specialized vectors to transfer DNA fragments between plasmids efficiently.
+Gateway cloning is a recombinant DNA cloning technique that uses recombination sites and specialized vectors to efficiently transfer DNA fragments between plasmids.
 Gibson Assembly is a method that allows for the seamless assembly of multiple DNA fragments using overlapping sequences, bypassing the need for restriction enzymes and ligases.

 Site-Directed Mutagenesis